-Problem: On Windows systems, corrupted Latin-1 national characters appear in command prompt window
+On Windows systems, corrupted Latin-1 national characters appear in command prompt window

 In a command prompt window on the Windows operating system, some national characters of the Latin-1 family might appear corrupted.
 For example, the letter "a" with a tilde may display as a pi symbol.
 To fix this, you must change the font properties of the command prompt window.
-To change the font, do the following:
+Change the font, as follows: